 ADT offers three main alert systems depending on your needs: in-home only with or without a landline, and a portable mobile device you can take with you on-the-go (great for active seniors).
 You can learn more about each system and package below.
 We’ll start with the at-home plans first, and then move on to the mobile alert system with GPS tracking.

 This system includes a base station with 300-ft coverage, a wearable help button (pendant or bracelet) in either a black or white design.
-For $29.99 per month, you also get ADT Health’s home temperature monitoring and their Foreverate price-lock guarantee.
+For $29.99 per month, you also get ADT Health’s home temperature monitoring and their ForeveRate price-lock guarantee.
 We do think the price for this barebones system is a bit steep.
 Other brands, like Medical Guardian, offer better range for the same price.
 In fact, Medical Guardian provides a 1,300-ft. range for $29.95 per month.
 Not bad.

-Who It’s Best For: ADT’s In-Home Landline is best suited for seniors who mostly stay around the house and have a phone line.
+Who It’s Best For: ADT’s in-home system with a landline connection is best suited for seniors who mostly stay around the house and have a phone line.

 Did You Know?
 All of the emergency alert buttons from ADT Health are 100% waterproof.
 This gives you the freedom to wear help buttons and pendants in the bathtub or shower.

 Who It’s Best For: Medical Alert Plus is best for seniors who enjoy gardening or spending time in their backyards and would like the flexibility of wireless monitoring.
 It also accommodates those who have a larger home and need more than a 300-foot range.